-Quality tax incentives existing in Thailand
+Quality tax incentives existing in Thailand in 2021

 The Board of Investment in Thailand implemented the Investment Promotion Act and the Competitiveness Enhancement Act following which the Thai government provides a range of incentives as follows: